GFier/Next-js-demo/README.md

 # Next-js Demo

 ## Scope
-Simple demo for testing next js framework by locating user location, through free Rest-APis, and obtain information such as weather, currency, maps location among many.
+Simple demo for testing Next-js framework by locating user location, through free Rest-APis, and obtain information such as weather, currency, maps location among many.

 ## Install:
 1. Clone repo with your preferred choice: Https or SSH.